Our clinics & Specialists

 The authentic Turkish cuisines re-created in Korea are quite famous even by the Muslim tourists and the Salam Bakery right next door is a good place to look for fine bread as well.

-This Turkey restaurant is considered to be the most exotic restaurant in Korea and the restaurant with the strongest local feel.
+This Turkey restaurant is considered to be the most exotic restaurant in Korea and the restaurant with the strongest Turkish feel.
 The moment you enter the restaurant, you feel as if you were teleported to Turkey.
-The whole restaurant is decorated in Turkey style and the open kitchen where you can see the Turkish chef cook, the Turkish servers, and their Turkish customers in excitement to be back in their own country, complete the atmosphere of the place.
-Their traditional Turkey meals are exceptionally tasty and well presented.
+The restaurant is decorated in Turkish style.
+You may see the Turkish chef cook in the open kitchen, Turkish servers attending Turkish customers excited to be a comfortable Turkish environment.
+Their traditional Turkish meals are exceptionally tasty and well presented.
 Of course, Kervan is an official Halal restaurant and the owner is proud to serve every meal Halal.
 Their kebab-and-barbeque based special menu and their fire-pot menus such as Kıymalı Pide and Kuchibashi Pide are the number one choices.

 Taj Palace is an Indian restaurant that is proudly representing Halal.
 The imposing exterior with their splendid yellow sign board clearly shows their identity.
 Since the owner’s self-respect pride comes from the fact that all their ingredients and even the minimum amounted spice used in their cooking process are 100% Halal, the whole restaurant has a good silver tongue on being Halal.
 The Kashmir chef has graduated from a cookery school and has an over 10 year experience, and the owner is always prepared to give you a kind presentation on their meals in English, Hindu, Udu, or Punjabi language.